New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 had no pre-deployment output contract

-The most striking finding is the concentration of incidents in PSF domains 1 and 2.
-Input governance failures — unvalidated user inputs reaching the model — and output validation failures — model outputs consumed downstream without schema validation — together account for more than two-thirds of the incidents in this dataset.
-Both are preventable with straightforward engineering controls.
+The most consistent pattern is the concentration of failures in PSF domains 1 and 2.
+Input governance failures — unvalidated user inputs reaching the model — and output validation failures — model outputs consumed downstream without schema validation — together account for the majority of preventable failures observed across assessments.
+Both are addressable with straightforward engineering controls.

 Incident distribution by PSF domain

-Prompt injection (13 incidents), unvalidated inputs causing off-topic outputs (3 incidents)
+Prompt injection attacks, unvalidated inputs causing off-topic or harmful outputs

-Malformed JSON consumed downstream (8), hallucinated values in structured fields (5), schema drift after model update (3)
+Malformed JSON consumed downstream, hallucinated values in structured fields, schema drift after model update

-Silent model version change causing output format regression (4), lack of rollback on failed deployment (2)
+Silent model version change causing output format regression, lack of rollback on failed deployment

-Autonomous action taken beyond intended scope (3), escalation path not reached on time-sensitive decision (2)
+Autonomous action taken beyond intended scope, escalation path not reached on time-sensitive decisions

-Incident not detected for >48 hours due to absent logging (2)
+Failures not detected for >48 hours due to absent or incomplete logging

-Provider API outage with no fallback (1), unexpected model deprecation (1)
+Provider API outage with no fallback, unexpected model deprecation without migration path

 The prompt injection problem

-Prompt injection — the technique by which adversarial content in user inputs or retrieved documents causes the model to deviate from its intended behaviour — appears in 13 of the 47 incidents (28%).
-This is consistent with broader industry reporting and represents the fastest-growing incident category in the dataset.
+Prompt injection — the technique by which adversarial content in user inputs or retrieved documents causes the model to deviate from its intended behaviour — is consistently among the most common failure categories observed, and represents the fastest-growing vector in public reporting.

-In 9 of the 13 injection incidents, the attack vector was retrieved content: documents, emails, or web pages that the system was asked to summarise or process contained embedded instructions.
-The remaining 4 involved direct user manipulation of the prompt structure.
+In the majority of injection cases, the attack vector is retrieved content: documents, emails, or web pages that the system is asked to summarise or process contain embedded instructions.
+A smaller proportion involve direct user manipulation of the prompt structure.

 Pattern:Systems that process third-party content — documents, emails, web pages — require explicit injection defence that treats retrieved content as untrusted data, separate from the system prompt.
 Systems that do not implement this separation are consistently exploitable.